ethan4984/rock/README.md

   During the build, if you find yourself getting a `Command not found` error, just put the error into google, and install the dependency.
 Its fairly easy to find missing dependencies.

-  Remember, every terminal that you want to compile the operating system in, you have to first set a few basic prefixes
-  first:

-      export PREFIX="$HOME/opt/cross"
-      export TARGET=i686-elf
-      export PATH="$PREFIX/bin:$PATH

   Then After everything is setup just simply run `make qemu` to build and run the OS

  (If you have already sorted out a compiler and dont need to run the `Tools/cross.sh` script then create the Bin directory If its not already created)